dotmesh-io/dm-linuxkit/README.md

 # linuxkit example

-You need to create a `metadata.json` file with the dotmesh hub account like this
+You need to create a `metadata.json` file with your [dothub account](https://dothub.com/) credentials in `credentials` and a randomly generated credentials for your LinuxKit in `admin-api-key` and `admin-password`:
 ```
 {
   "dotmesh": {